Read the data

 3.1 Application I: Individual-level data

-This GC-LC dataset is available in the `MetaHD’ package and can be loaded using the following command.
+This real dataset is available in the `MetaHD’ package and can be loaded using the following command.

 # Read the data